 In this tutorial, we will show you how to install and configuration Odoo on Ubuntu 16.04 LTS.
 For those of you who didn’t know, Odoo is one of the most popular and most powerful Open Source ERP business software based on the Python programming language.
 It is a web-based fully-featured application, and comes with Open Source CRM, Point of Sales, Human Resource Management, Point of Sales, Billing and Accounting, Event Management, Email Marketing, Order Tracking etc. This application is helpful to maintain ERP in any business.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

-- Odoo comes with Website Builder, which supports WYSIWYG editor, version control, form builder and Multi Website with an option to add blogs, forum and slide shows.
+- Odoo comes with Website Builder, which supports WYSIWYG editor, version control, form builder, and Multi Website with an option to add blogs, forums, and slide shows.

 - Odoo comes with multiple themes and inbuilt e-commerce software.